eecs493staff/eecs493staff.github.io/README.md

 To update the course website, modify the files in `/docs/eecs493.org/` in `master` branch and push to GitHub.

-Here are a list of things that need to be updated each semester for the course website (nearly comprehensive, please add more items to this list if you find them):
+A list of items that need to be updated each semester for the course website is listed below (nearly comprehensive, please add more items to this list if you find them).
+Feel free to uncheck/check items off of this list as you update the website.

 `syllabus.html`